duration:3 Full Days

 *** IMPORTANT: Ticket prices are at the discretion of the monuments and museums and may change without notice between the time you book this tour and the actual tour dates.
 We accept no responsibility for changes in ticket prices after you book the tour.

-Private Tour Drivers are professionaly licensed chauffeurs, they not licensed tour guides.
-On this tour you will SELF TOUR while away from the vehicle without being accompanied by your driver.
+Private Tour Drivers are professionally licensed chauffeurs, they not licensed tour guides.
+On this tour, you will SELF TOUR while away from the vehicle without being accompanied by your driver.

 Italy implements stringent laws protecting licensed tour guides, thus it is unlawful for Tour Drivers to act as guides and Accompany guests away from the vehicle to sightsee.
 Your driver will be Obliged to REMAIN with the vehicle while you sightsee on your own.

 For your safety inside the moving vehicle, please do not distract the driver while s / he is driving, Especially During traffic conditions.

 Your private driver will drop you off as close to the sites as close as legally possible and according to the Municipality and Traffic laws of Rome.

 We can book independent Licensed Rome Tour Guides for our clients upon request for in-depth walking tours at key attractions.

 The most requested sites for Private Rome Tour Guides are the Vatican (2 HOURS) and Colosseum and Roman Forum Combination Tour (Duration 2 Hours)